RitaSaraiva/HappyPeixinhosAi2/README.md

 	the current target.

 #### DangerInSight
-The `DangerInSight´ decision node works in a similar way to `TargetInSight`,
+The `DangerInSight` decision node works in a similar way to `TargetInSight`,
 	but checking what fish can eat the fish that calls it.

 #### TargetInEatRange